The Spiritual Man

 Paul

 CRUCIFIED.
-By the “power of God,” he does not mean great miraculous
+By the “power of God,” he did not mean great miraculous

 displays of “signs and wonders.”
 He came to the Corinthians “in